django-ftl/django-ftl/docs/usage.rst

 Outside of the request-response cycle
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For code running outside of the request-response cycle (e.g. cron jobs or
+If you need to generate localized text from code running outside of the
+request-response cycle (e.g. cron jobs or asynchronous tasks), you will not be
-asynchronous tasks), you will not be able to use middleware, and will need some
+able to use middleware, and will need some other way to determine the locale
-other way to determine the language to use.
+to use.
 This might involve:

 * a field on a model (e.g. ``User`` class) to store the locale preference.
 * for asynchronous tasks such as Celery, you could pass the locale as an